Y0Coss/docs-fork/pages/network/load_balancer/create_headers/guide.en-gb.md

 ## Objective

 The OVHcloud Load Balancer service acts as a proxy.
-Like a human proxy, it serves as an intermediary: the client addresses the proxy, which in turn contacts the service provider on behalf of the client.
+Like a human proxy, it acts as an intermediary: the client addresses the proxy, which in turn contacts the service provider on behalf of the client.
 In this configuration, **only the proxy** has information about the **real client** (the visitor of your web service) and the **real service provider** (one of your servers).

 For the visitor, this configuration does not raise any issues.
-They do not need to know the specific server handling their request; it is an implementation detail.
-However, for legal and statistical reasons, it is **essential** that the final server knows the client's real IP address.
+They do not need to know the exact server that is processing their request; it is an implementation detail.
+However, for legal and statistical reasons, it is **essential** that the final server knows the real address of the client.
 By default, it only identifies the proxy, which is your OVHcloud Load Balancer service.

-To overcome this issue, your OVHcloud Load Balancer service **adds by default** the standard HTTP headers that allow you to retrieve this information in the case of an HTTP connection.
+To overcome this limitation, your OVHcloud Load Balancer service **adds by default** the standard HTTP headers that allow you to retrieve this information in the case of an HTTP connection.
 For a TCP connection, other solutions such as the ProxyProtocol exist, but they are beyond the scope of this guide.

-**This guide presents the default headers, their function, how to use them on the most common servers, and how to customize them according to the requirements of your infrastructure.**
+**This guide presents the default headers, their function, how to use them on the most common servers and how to customize them according to the requirements of your infrastructure.**

-This guide is specifically for you if you only find private IP addresses in your access logs (`access_log`).
+This guide is specifically addressed to you if you only find private IP addresses in your access logs (`access_log`).

 ## Requirements

-- Have an [OVHcloud Load Balancer](/links/network/load-balancer) offer in your OVHcloud account.
+- Have an [OVHcloud Load balancer](/links/network/load-balancer) offer in your OVHcloud account.
 - Be logged in to your [OVHcloud Control Panel](/links/manager).
-- Have a Web service installed and configured on your servers.
+- Have a web service installed and configured on your servers.
 - Have an Nginx service installed and configured on your servers.

 ## In practice